 On March 18, 2014, the Protocolized Care for Early Septic Shock (ProCESS) trial published its findings in the New England Journal of Medicine.
-The trial found that outcomes for protocolized early goal-directed therapy in severe sepsis and septic shock with invasive monitoring were no different than either protocolized care without invasive monitoring, or usual care.
-In response to the results of this study, the American College of Emergency Physicians requested that NQF initiate an ad hoc review of the evidence the need for invasive monitoring- item 'F' in measure 0500.
-As a standing committee with expertise in critical care and treatment of sepsis, the Patient Safety Committee was assigned the duty of conducting the ad hoc review.
-Upon review, the Committee recommended removal of item 'F' from measure 0500; additional details of this review are included in the full report.
+The trial found that outcomes for protocolized early goaldirected therapy (EGDT) in severe sepsis and septic shock with invasive monitoring were no different than either protocolized care without invasive monitoring, or usual care.
+In response to the results of this study, NQF initiated an ad hoc review of the evidence supporting item 'F' in measure 0500.
+As a standing committee with expertise in critical care and treatment of sepsis, the Patient Safety Standing Committee was assigned the duty of conducting the ad hoc review.
+Upon initial review, the Committee recommended removal of item 'F' from measure 0500; however, a compromise solution was subsequently reached between the measure developer and other key stakeholders, and the Committee approved this compromise approach.
+Additional details on this review are included in the full report.